Take a Fresh Look at Your Approach to Top Talent

 What’s the Difference Between “High Potential” and “High Professional”?

-“Both are high learners and high performers who can deliver a lot of value to an organization, but high potentials tend to be broad and adaptable in their learning and skills, while high professionals have narrow but deep subject matter expertise,” says Hallenbeck.
+“Both high potentials and high professionals are high learners and high performers who can deliver a lot of value to an organization,” says Hallenbeck, “But high potentials tend to be broad and adaptable in their learning and skills, while high professionals have narrow but deep subject matter expertise.”

 Hallenbeck’s take on developing top talent lies at the intersection of several themes, including learning agility, coaching, and experience-based development.
-He is also the presenter of a new CCL webinar, Great Leaders are Great Learners: Identifying and Developing Learning Agility in Your Leaders.
+He is also the author of the white paper, Great Leaders are Great Learners: How to Develop Learning-Agile High Potentials.

 If you’re ready to take a fresh look at your organization’s approach to high-potential talent, start by conducting a talent diagnostic for your organization, department, or function.
 These 20 questions will help you match the talent you have with the needs of the organization.